johnbe4/getSeoSitemap/README.md

     When you know how long it takes to execute all the script, you could add a cronotab timeout.

 **Warning<br>**
+To run getSeoSitemap faster, using a script like Geoplugin you should exclude geoSeoSitemap user-agent from that.<br>
-Before moving from releases lower than 3.0 to 3.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.<br>
+**Before moving from releases lower than 3.0 to 3.0 or higher, you must drop getSeoSitemap and getSeoSitemapExec tables into your dBase.<br>
-Do not save any file with name that starts with sitemap in the same folder of sitemaps, otherwise getSeoSitemap script could cancel it.
+Do not save any file with name that starts with sitemap in the same folder of sitemaps, otherwise getSeoSitemap script could cancel it.<br>**
+**The robots.txt file must be present into the main directory of the site otherwise getSeoSitemap will fail.**